ClickHouse/ClickHouse/docs/en/query_language/alter.md

 ALTER TABLE table2 REPLACE PARTITION partition_expr FROM table1
 ```

 This query copies the data partition from the `table1` to `table2`.
-Data won't be deleted from `table1`.
+Note that data won't be deleted from `table1`.

-Note that:
+For the query to run successfully, the following conditions must be met:

 - Both tables must have the same structure.
 - When creating the `table2`, you must specify the same partition key as for the `table1`.